thu-ml/tianshou/README.md

 The """xxx""" comment should be written right after class/function.
 Also comment the part that's not intuitive during the code.
 We must comment, but for now we don't need to polish them.

+# High Priority TODO

+For Haosheng and Tongzheng: separate actor and critic, rewrite the interfaces for policy

+Others can still focus on the task below.

 ## TODO
 Search based method parallel.